sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 - Trust
   - You trust your team
   - You trust this is good for the public
-  - The public should be able to trust the government
+  - The public should trust the government
     - [Accountability](https://product-guide.18f.gov/working-in-a-way-that-reflects-our-values/working-in-the-open/)

 ---